MatthewNordstrand/Faux-Stocks/README.md

 [Weelkly Performance Chart Component](https://github.com/MatthewNordstrand/Faux-Stocks/blob/master/Components/StatPanels/WeeklyPerformanceChart.js) - The component that draws all of the charts I am using in the app.

-[Stock Details Page](https://github.com/MatthewNordstrand/Faux-Stocks/blob/master/Components/Pages/ViewStockPage.js) - This component gets all of the stock details from the redux store, and if it doesn's exist, it creates a redux-thunked request for the data.
+[Stock Details Page](https://github.com/MatthewNordstrand/Faux-Stocks/blob/master/Components/Pages/ViewStockPage.js) - This component gets all of the stock details from the redux store, and if it doesnt's exist, it creates a redux-thunked request for the data.

 [Redux Action Creators](https://github.com/MatthewNordstrand/Faux-Stocks/blob/master/redux/ActionCreators.js) - It requires a lot of Redux Actions to allow an API-driven app to function.